wolfgang101/include-mastodon-feed/readme.txt

 `https://example.org/api/v2/search?q=username@example.org&resolve=true&limit=5`

 = Known Issues / Todo =
-* support option for custom date format
-* support additional media attachment types (currently only images and gifv supported)
+* improve support for video and audio media attachment types

 == Screenshots ==

 * No screenshots

 == Changelog ==

+= 1.4.0 =
+* removed "view on instance" link and made date info clickable instead
+* added custom date locale and format option
+* fixed emoji and inline link styling issues in content blocks
+* fixed an issue with gifv media attachments
+* refactored option sanitizing and filtering

 = 1.3.1 =
 * updated documentation that plugin constants for setting custom default options have to be defined in `wp-config.php`, as the previous config.php file gets removed with every automatic plugin update